How much does a PCR test for coronavirus cost?

 Other examples of countries

-In China, the price of a PCR test varies from province to province and from private hospital to private hospital.
-In some provinces, prices range from 40 yuan (approx. €5) to 270 yuan in others (approx. €34).
-In Beijing, for example, a PCR test costs 120 yuan, or around €15.
+In China, the price of a PCR test varies from province to province, and from private hospital to private hospital.
+In some provinces, the price can range from 40 yuan (around €5) to 270 yuan in others (around €34).
+In Beijing, for example, a PCR test costs 120 yuan (around €15).
 If you choose a private hospital, you’ll have to pay between 400 and 600 yuan (around €50 and €75).

 No matter what country you’re in, or what country you’re planning to expatriate to, it’s now essential to have a PCR test (and a negative one if you’re about to leave).
 Prices vary widely from country to country, depending on health policies and the commercial policies of doctors and laboratories.